Explaining Maintenance & Cure

 Protecting Your Rights as a Maritime Worker

 Slippery deck platforms, broken machinery, and bitter weather conditions are all common causes of injury and illness among offshore workers.
 Depending on the type of accident, a worker may be unable to return to work for an extended period, leaving their family without a stable income.
 Maritime employers cannot pick and choose which benefits they provide to sick or injured employees.
 If your employer has failed to provide these benefits after you have suffered injury or illness, contact a maritime injury attorney for help.

-At Arnold & Itkin, we understand that recovering benefits is not always an easy task.
+At Arnold & Itkin, we understand recovering benefits is not always easy.
 In addition to fighting injury or illness, you also need the strength to stand up to your employer, who may refuse to pay or try to offer you a bare minimum amount.
-Our team of maritime injury lawyers are proud to stand up for the rights of injured workers.
+Our maritime injury lawyers are proud to stand up for the rights of injured workers.
 We will not allow your employer to take advantage of your rights.
-Contact our firm for the aggressive and determined legal support that you need to win maximum maintenance and care benefits.
+Contact our firm for the aggressive legal support that you need to win maximum maintenance and care benefits.
 With a commitment to justice and a proven history of success, a personal injury lawyer from our team will provide you with caring support in your offshore accident case.

 If you are facing a similar situation, it may be time to speak with an offshore attorney to determine your options.